-Increasing gender equity in HIV/AIDS activities and services
+Increase gender equity in HIV prevention, care, treatment and support Malaria (PMI)

-Malaria (PMI)

 Safe Motherhood

 TB

 Family Planning

-Mechanism ID: Mechanism Name: Prime Partner Name: MSH_SIADS (Systams for Improved Access to Dharmacelliticals and Strategic Area Budget Code Planned Amount On Hold Amount Care НВНС 194,200 (
+Mechanism ID: 10703 Mechanism Name: Strengthening Pharmaceutical Services Prime Partner Name: Management Sciences for Health Strategic Area Budget Code Planned Amount On Hold Amount Care НВНС 130,000 0 Namativa

 In order to ensure the continuous availability of essential medicines for priority health conditions in the country, the supply chain system should be so robust that it ensures an uninterrupted supply.
 The key priority intervention for the next two years is to revise the full spectrum of the supply chain system in the country.
 The SIAPS program will work to improve coordination, integration and accountability within the government's supply chain system.
+The

-The Central Medical Stores will be restructured to improve operational efficiencies and accountability.
+Central Medical Stores will be restructured to improve operational efficiencies and accountability.
 Infrastructure improvements will be carried out to ensure the availability of appropriate space for storage and dispensing of medicines at both HIV treatment initiation and refill sites.
 With the expansion of HIV care and treatment service points, SIAPS will work to ensure that there is an uninterrupted supply and rational use of all medicines for opportunistic infections and the management of pain.
 SIAPS will continue the work started by SIAPS in ensuring availability of Co-trimoxazole and Fluconazole for the comprehensive management of opportunistic infections.
-Working with the Malaria Control Program, SIAPS will monitor the availability and use of malaria SIAPS will also work with the Central Medical Stores to improve the management and products. distribution of supplies for the Home Based Care (HBC) program.
+Working with the Malaria Control Program, SIAPS will monitor the availability and use of malaria products.
+SIAPS will also work with the Central Medical Stores to improve the management and distribution of supplies for the Home Based Care (HBC) program.
 Support will be provided to local palliative care service providers to promote the rational use of opiod and non-opiod analgesics for terminally ill patients.
 SIAPS will work to improve the rational use of medicines through providing technical support to Pharmacy and Therapeutics Committees (PTC) at the 4 hospitals in the country.
 These committees are tasked with managing the selection of medicines for the formulary, evaluating the medicines' use and then implementing strategies to improve their use at facilities.

-Strategic Area Budget Code Planned Amount On Hold Amount Care HVTB 200,000 0
+Strategic Area Budget Code Planned Amount On Hold Amount Care HVTB 295,000 0